-A core physical model then performs the simulation of vehicle operation and predicts the corresponding vehicle fuel consumption and O_2 emissions from the engine maps.
+A core physical model then performs the simulation of vehicle operation and predicts the corresponding vehicle fuel consumption and CO2 emissions from the engine maps.
 The results are then used for vehicle certification, and fed into the monitoring and reporting as required by EU 2018/956.
-This monitoring and reporting as required by EU 2018/956.
-This monitoring average payload values have to be reported.
+This monitoring and reporting applies to all categories of vehicles, and CO2 emissions and average payload values have to be reported.
 They are also published to allow potential customers to compare vehicle efficiencies.

-The CO2 standard
+The CO, standard

-This regulation shall apply to new heavy-duty vehicles of categories N2 and N2 meeting the following characteristics:
+This regulation shall apply to new heavy-duty vehicles of categories No and No meeting the following characteristics:

-- a) Rigid trucks with an axle configuration of 4x2 and a technically permissible maximum laden mass exceeding 16 tons - b) Rigid trucks with an axle configuration of 6x2 - c) Articulated tractors with an axle configuration of 4x2 and technically permissible maximum laden mass exceeding 16 tons - d) Articulated tractors with an axle configuration of 6x2

-In order to contribute to the reduction of EU greenhouse gas emissions, the regulation states that the average specific CO2 emissions of each manufacturer's EU fleet of new heavy-duty vehicles shall be reduced compared to the reference values as follows:

-- a) For the reporting periods of the year 2025 onwards by 15% - b) For the reporting periods of the year 2030 onwards by 30% (unless decided otherwise by EU)
+- a) Rigid trucks with an axle configuration of 4x2 and a technically permissible maximum laden mass exceeding 16 tons - b) Rigid trucks with an axle configuration of 6x2 - c) Articulated tractors with an axle configuration of 4x2 and technically permissible maximum laden mass exceeding 16 tons - d) Articulated tractors with an axle configuration of 6x2 - In order to contribute to the reduction of EU greenhouse gas emissions. the regulation states that the average specific CO2 emissions of each manufacturer's EU fleet of new heavy-duty vehicles shall be reduced compared to the reference values as follows: - a) For the reporting periods of the year 2025 onwards by 15% - b) For the reporting periods of the year 2030 onwards by 30% (unless decided otherwise by FU)

-The reference CO2 emissions shall be based on the monitoring data reported in the period from ^{1st} July 2019 to 30th June 2020 (Regulation (EU) 2018/956), excluding vocational vehicles.
+The reference CO2 emissions shall be based on the monitoring data reported in the period from 1st July 2019 to 30th June 2020 (Regulation (EU) 2018/956), excluding vocational vehicles.